Adasha/image-panel/README.md

 <script src="pathto/ImagePanel.js"></script>
 ```

 Add a `<image-panel>` element in the desired location.
 Set the `data` attribute to point to a JSON config file.
-Use the sample one in `test` as a guide until this README is improved.
+Use the sample one in `tests` as a guide until this README is improved.

 ```html
 <image-panel data="pathto/slideshow.json"></image-panel>
 ```